wisterose/Frameworks/gui_framework.md

 Before I show how to handle the gui, I want to show you whats in the client script.

 below is a some code that runs in the client script.
-This script loads modules using the Loader Module I use the loader to load some folders in ReplicaatedFirst, ReplicatedStorage and StarterPlayerScrripts (even though I havent really used controllers in StarterPlayerScrripts).
+This script loads modules using the Loader Module I use the loader to load some folders in ReplicatedFirst, ReplicatedStorage and StarterPlayerScrripts (even though I havent really used controllers in StarterPlayerScripts).
 The shared client folder at ReplicatedStorage.shared.Modules.SharedClient is where i store all my client side scripts.
-I initialize all the modules in here on the client so that they aare client only and the server cant requrie them.
+I initialize all the modules in here on the client so that they are client only and the server cant requrie them.

 ```
 local ReplicatedStorage = game:GetService("ReplicatedStorage")